debbhie/GROCERIES-SALES-REPORT/README.md

   -[download here](www.microsoft.com)

 ## EXPLORATORY DATA ANALYSIS
-EDA involves exploring the dataset to answer primary key indicator (KPI) questions as follows:
+EDA involves exploring the dataset to answer primary key performance indicator (KPI) questions as follows:
+* What is the total sales/revenue?
+* Calculate the total profit and loss
+* Find the top and least selling product

+Other key performance indicator are as follows:
+* Monthly profit and loss trend
+* top sales by segment
+* sales and profit trend for top selling product
+* profit and loss by country

+## DATA ANALYSIS